JCalebBR/DCS-Web-GCI-Importer/README.md

 * Pick a target, can be any airfield, unit or building (warehouses) as long as it displays elevation, latitude and longitude
 * Select information to be extracted from the popup, example: Latitude: 25° 19' 22.07" N, Longitude: 055° 31' 52.00" E, Elevation: 98 ft (29 m)
 * Press Shift+C
-* The script should run and convert your ddmmss.ss coordinates to ddmm.mmmm then to MGRS/UTM (because why not), output each key that makes up the information to DCS via DCS Bios interface
+* The script should run and convert your ddmmss.ss coordinates to dd then to MGRS/UTM, and then send the key presses to DCS via the DCS Bios interface

 ### Prerequisites